 Race Village Services

-The Pioneer Race Village located at each Host Town will contain everything you need post ride each day within easy reach.
+The Pioneer Race Village will contain everything you need post ride each day within easy reach.
 It will offer full service facilities for you and your bike so you can quickly recover each day before relaxing and socialising with fellow riders.

 On arrival you will receive your recovery bag, be able to access bike mechanic services, bike wash and secure storage (plus medical services should you need them!).
 After you have collected your gear bag you will be able to easily locate your tent in Marmot Tent City and set yourself up for the night.
 Showers and plenty of toilets will be available for your basic needs.
 Once you are refreshed you will be able to make use of the social lounge, where you can sit back and relax with mates and other riders to reflect on the days ride and share your experiences.
 You can also get a massage (must be pre-booked), check the race results, find out any info you need to know and charge all your electronic devices.
 Dinner & daily awards will be held at the same time each day.

 |Motorhome Parking Site

 All meals provided will be served in the Race Village dining hall.
 As riders cross the finish line they will be given a recovery bag.
 No formal lunch will be provided, however you will be able to visit the local town or take advantage of the food vendors in the Race Village.